Manasajagannadan/Face-Recognition-for-Attendence-System/README.md

 # Face-Recognition-for-Attendence-System
+### Those who need complete code related to the project contact me throgh mail which is described below

 Working on Automatic face recognition using VGG model with Tensorflow and Keras
 ## Face Recognition for Attendance based system: Working on face Recognition for Attendance System with deep learning and convolutional neural networks using Tensorflow, Keras and OpenCV